go101/immutable-value-proposal/README.md

 (the core principle of the proposal), it
 **might be modified through other `*.noraml` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)
-In other words, most of the rules in this proposal are enfored by compilers, not runtimes.
+In other words, the immutabilities provided by this proposal are not new ways to avoid data races.

 The section to the next will list the detailed rules for values of all kinds of types.
 Those rules are much straightforward and anticipated.